Big-Life-Lab/PHES-ODM-Validation/validation-rules/missing_values_found.md

 ]
 ```

-if we're generating the schema for version 2.0 datasets and above, the missing values would be **na** and **nan**.
-The **NA** missing value described in the third part is only valid for datasets below 2.0.
-The validation rule would only be applied to the `geoLat` column in the `sites` table and not the `geoLong` column.
+we would add this rule only to the `geoLat` column in the `sites` table.
+This rule would **not** be added to the `geoLong` column in the same table.

 ## Cerberus Schema

-Although the cerberus library has a `nullable` rule, it does not allow customization of the null values.
-Instead, we will use the forbidden rule.
-For the example above the generated cerberus schema would be,
+Although the cerberus library has an `empty` rule, the rule allows values that are "empty" once trimmed.
+We will need to create a new cerberus rule called `trimEmpty` to implement this validation rule.
+The cerberus schema for the ODM snippet above is shown below,

 ```python
 {